 The AER is the single regulator responsible for all energy development in Alberta.
+It derives its authority from the Responsible Energy Development Act and a number of related acts including the Oil and Gas Conservation Act, the Oil Sands Conservation Act, the Pipeline Act, and the Environmental Protection and Enhancement Act.
 The mandate of the AER is to ensure the safe, efficient, orderly, and environmentally responsible development of hydrocarbon resources including allocating and conserving water resources, managing public lands, and protecting the environment.